TheOdinProject/curriculum/foundations/installations/setting_up_git.md

 #### Step 2.6 (Optional)

 If you are using VScode and you want your commits to be signed (`-S`) while committing from the UI.
-Open Settings `Ctrl`+`,` by default, and search for “gpg”, check the “Enables commit signing with GPG” box.
+- Open Settings `Ctrl`+`,` by default
+- Search for “gpg”, check the “Enables commit signing with GPG” box.

 Alternatively you can add this line to your settings.json:
 ```json
 "git.enableCommitSigning": true